Common Challenges in API Integration and How to Overcome Them

 The Challenge:

-One of the most common frustrations developers face is dealing with APIs that lack clear, comprehensive, or up-to-date documentation.
-Without proper documentation, it becomes difficult to understand how the API works, what endpoints are available, and how to handle errors.
-This can lead to wasted time, miscommunication, and even integration failures.
+One of the most common issues developers face is dealing with APIs that lack proper documentation or have inconsistent standards.
+Without clear guidelines, it becomes difficult to understand how to use the API, what endpoints are available, or how to handle errors.

 How to Overcome It: